google/xls/docs_src/scheduling.md

 partitions the nodes into two parts: the set of nodes scheduled before the respective stage boundary, and the set of node scheduled after.
 This imposes additional constraints on later min-cut computations.
-These constraints are imposed by extending infinite weight edges between thes nodes and the source or sink node in the graph.
+These constraints are imposed by extending infinite weight edges between these nodes and the source or sink node in the graph.

-The order in which the sequence of cuts is performed (e.g., cut the boundary between stage 0 and stage 1, then between 1 and 2, then between 2 and 3, and so on) can affect the total number of pipeline flops so, in general, multiple orders are attemped and the result with the fewest pipeline flops is kept.
+The order in which the sequence of cuts is performed (e.g., cut the boundary between stage 0 and stage 1, then between 1 and 2, then between 2 and 3, and so on) can affect the total number of pipeline flops so, in general, multiple orders are attempted and the result with the fewest pipeline flops is kept.

 ## Rematerialization